-The two components of overwater swimming that impact your speed are:
+The two major components impacting your overwater speed are:

 and stroke rate (the speed at which you move your arms per stroke cycle).